 Alternative 3 is the Preferred Alternative, based on the analysis of potential impacts to resources described in Chapter 3, because it meets the underlying purpose and need and also implements conditions of approval and monitoring requirements that adequately limit or negate potential impacts.
-Implementation of these standard conditions of approval and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 Biological Opinion (BO) and NMFS 2021 Amended ITS, and BOEM is committed to requiring their implementation.
-NMFS provided a response to the Step-Down Review of A-00039 on March 13, 2024, in that with implementation of the conditions of approval and monitoring measures below, the proposed activities are within the scope of NMFS effects analysis considered for the most recent BO (as amended).
+Implementation of these standard conditions of approval and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 BiOp and NMFS 2021 Amended ITS, and BOEM is committed to requiring their implementation.
+BOEM provided NMFS with a summary of the proposed actions and potential impacts of A-00041 in a Step Down Review, and NMFS provided a response on April 24, 2024, concurring that the proposed activities are within the scope of NMFS effects analysis considered for the most recent BiOp, provided that the COAs and monitoring measures indicated below are implemented.
 The conditions of approval and monitoring measures were identified and will need to be imposed to provide further protection for marine mammals per NMFS 2021 Incidental Take Regulations (Federal Register, 2021a) (see Chapter 3.2).
 The ancillary activities proposed will provide BP with sufficiently accurate data to determine the location, extent, and properties of potential hydrocarbon resources.
 Additionally, the collected data supports BOEM's regulatory and oversight responsibilities while promoting the development of hydrocarbon resources, potentially resulting in increased royalty income as well as energy resources for the United States.